1. Who can participate?

 10. The Awards Ceremony

 b.
-The Bergen Community College Foundation is sponsoring a total of $4000 in prizes for the Best Speakers.
+The Bergen Community College Foundation is sponsoring a total of $3000 in awards for the Best Speakers.
+The following is the breakdown of prizes.

 Good luck!
-We hope you find the experience of participating in the Speech Competition to be intellectually challenging and rewarding.
-You can email either one of us if you have additional questions.
+I hope you find the experience of participating in the Speech Competition to be intellectually challenging and rewarding.
+You can email me if you have additional questions.

 Bergen Community College